Are Vegan Multivitamins Healthier for Kids?

 It’s not enough to take the word “vegan” as an interchangeable term for healthy.
 In order to decide if something is more nutritious or suited to your family’s needs, you need to understand the ingredients list.

-A quick glance at the nutrition facts will tell you that vegan veggie chips aren’t quite the health panacea they seem to be.
+For example,vegan veggie chips aren’t quite as healthy as they seem to be.
 In fact, they’re nutritionally similar to processed potato chips.
 Coconut yogurt and plant milk are seldom as nutritious as their low-fat dairy counterparts, imparting significantly less protein and containing fewer vitamins and minerals.

 Although there will be plenty of occasions where a vegan alternative is the healthier decision, it’s wise not to assume that will always be the case.